jacobkrantz/VertMetric/README.md

 # VertMetric
 The Versatile Evaluation of Reduced Texts metric (VERT) is an abstractive summarization evaluation package.
 Abstractive summaries allow for a summary to include words that are different than the specfic ones included in the original text.
 This is unlike the more traditional approach of extractive summarization, where words are selected from the original text and reordered.
 Existing evaluation metrics fail to accurately judge modern abstractive summaries.
 VERT exists to fill this hole.

+The official VERT specification can be found [here](https://arxiv.org/abs/1810.08838).

 ## What does VertMetric do?
 VertMetric evaluates the VERT score for a collection of generated summaries.
 VertMetric can also be used to calculate ROUGE scores (ROUGE-1, ROUGE-2, ROUGE-L) and generate a score report with all these elements.
 VERT has only been used for sentence summaries so far, but that doesn't mean it cannot be used for longer one.
 I would appreciate hearing how VERT does in evaluating longer summaries!

+What makes up a VERT score?
+Take a look at [VERT_INFO.md](VERT_INFO.md) for details and intuition.

 ## Preparation Instructions